hunterirving/soundboard/README.md

-## The hills are alive, with the sound of... something.
+## The hills are alive.. with the sound of... something.

 A 25 button sound board, meant for use with touchscreen devices.